mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, privacy is often more effectively ensured by ex ante technical constraints, as compared to ex post legal regulation.
 Conversely (as discussed) some consolidation risks may be more effectively addressed through legal regulation.
 Thus, as a first order concern, a standards effort balancing these concerns might focus primarily on privacy.
 However, often these are not completely separable goals -- concentration can result in one or a few entities having greater volume and variety of data available exclusively to them, raising significant privacy and security concerns.

 ## Decentralize Proprietary Functions {#up}

-It is worthwhile to create specifications for functions that are currently only satisfied by proprietary providers.
-By building open specifications on top of already established standards, an alternative to a consolidated function can be created.
+It is worthwhile to create specifications for functions that are currently only available through proprietary providers.
+By establishing open standards, an alternative to a consolidated function can be created.

+Such efforts might include large-scale protocols for existing proprietary functions (e.g., chat) as well as smaller efforts to improve interoperability and portability of specific features that are often used to "lock in" users to a platform; for example, a format for lists of contacts in a social network.

-A common objection to such efforts is that adoption is voluntary, not mandatory; there are no "standards police" to mandate their use or enforce correct implementation.
-For example, specifications like {{ACTIVITYSTREAMS}}) have been available for some time without broad adoption by social networking providers.
+A common objection to this approach is that adoption is voluntary, not mandatory; there are no "standards police" to mandate their use or enforce correct implementation.
+For example, specifications like {{ACTIVITYSTREAMS}}) have been available for some time without being used in a federated manner by commercial social networking providers.

 However, while standards aren't mandatory, legal regulation is, and regulators around the globe are focusing specific efforts on some aspects of the Internet.
 In particular, legal mandates for interoperability are increasingly discussed as a remedy for competition issues (see, e.g., {{OECD}}).

-As such, appetite for Internet regulation presents not just a risk to the Internet; it also constitutes an opportunity for new specifications to decentralize these functions, backed by a legal mandate in combination with changing norms and the resulting market forces {{NEW-CHICAGO}}.
+As such, appetite for regulation presents an opportunity for new specifications to decentralize these functions, backed by a legal mandate in combination with changing norms and the resulting market forces {{NEW-CHICAGO}}.
 That opportunity also presents a risk, however, if the resulting legal regulation is at odds with the Internet architecture.

 Successfully creating standards that work in concert with legal regulation is new ground for the IETF, presents many potential pitfalls, and will require new capabilities (especially liaison, likely originating in the IAB) and considerable effort.
 If the Internet community does not make that effort, it is likely that regulators will turn to other sources of interoperability specifications -- most likely, with less transparency, more narrow input, limited experience, and without reference to the Internet’s architectural goals.